aaronspence31/FinSight/README.md

 - Support more complex analytical queries that benefit from Redshift's columnar storage and distributed query execution
 - Enable more concurrent users as the dashboard usage grows
-- Leverage Redshift Spectrum to query both the data warehouse and data lake simultaneously

 ### Enhanced ETL Processing